 EarthDance apprentices (aka “Freshman Farmies”) learn the skills of organic agriculture, through hands-on education in the fields and from experienced farmers and gardeners.
 EarthDance’s Farm & Garden Apprenticeship Program was developed to serve the needs of individuals seeking to learn organic growing techniques and practices, on a part-time basis.
 Some apprentices aspire to operate their own farms, while others plan to cultivate home, community, and youth gardens.
 The program incorporates instruction in techniques applicable to garden-scale production in addition to growing on a commercial scale.
-Tuition is $1000 for the 5.5-month program (full and partial scholarships & payment plans are available).

 You will engage in all aspects of vegetable cultivation, including bed preparation, transplanting, seeding by hand and with a seeder, weeding with tools, managing pests organically, fertilizing, composting, and working with cover crops.
 Apprentices will also learn about EarthDance’s production of flowers, herbs, pastured eggs, fruit, and season extension.